flame-code/FLAME/docs/installation.rst

 implementations of the libraries should also work.

-Linking to Togo's spglib is rocommended.
-Currently supported and well tested version is 1.6.x and can be found here:
+Linking to Atsushi Togo's spglib is rocommended.
+The currently supported and well tested version is 1.6.x and can be found here:

 https://sourceforge.net/projects/spglib/files/spglib/

 Linking to LAMMPS requires the installation of LAMMPS with the desired potentials.
 Supported and tested version is